How to Create Audio Ads: 8 Tips for Digital Advertising

 1. Your Audio Ad Script Matches Your Brand Voice

 Depending on your brand and the goal of your advertising, you may either integrate cheeky language into your script or opt for a no-nonsense approach.
-In the end, what matters most is that the words, phrasing, and tone you choose to include match your brand voice, making your ad come across as authentic.
+In the end, what matters most is that the words, phrasing, and tone you choose to include match your brand voice, making your ad come across as authentic and consistent.

 2. Your Audio Ad Music and Sound Effects Create a Mood

-Without visuals to rely on, the music and sounds effects, or the inclusion of a sonic logo all need to work together to convey the mood and setting of your commercial.
+Without visuals to rely on, the music and sound effects—or the inclusion of a sonic logo—all need to work together to convey the mood and setting of your commercial.
 This careful attention to detail can mean the difference between catching a listener’s attention or fading into background noise.

 For instance, if you’re a company that sells vacation packages, imagine how your target audience might be captured by the grating sound of an ice scraper on a car windshield—especially when juxtaposed with the sound of ice cubes clinking together in a fresh, cold drink as waves crash in the background.